PvPClt/project/album_en.md

 • the Melitopol cherries (our sacred strategic fruit!).

-We shall repel the scoundrels!
-Therefore, we adopt the Law on Preventive Confiscation:
+We will fight these scoundrels.
+We are passing a law on preventive confiscation:

 • Apartments — for seditious appeals,